conduktor/conduktor-platform/README.md

  conduktor/conduktor-platform:latest
 ```

-## Advanced configuration options

-A complete configuration documentation is available [there](./Configuration.md)

-## Private beta limitation ⚠️ :
-* All data & settings will be lost at the end of private beta.
-* End of private beta : October 1st.
-* Do not run conduktor platform against critical production environments
-* No Windows support yet.
-* Does not support MSK+IAM auth

 ## Platform configuration
 Conduktor platform can be configured using an input yaml file providing configuration for
 - organization
 - kafka clusters
 - sso (ldap/oauth2)